Introduction

 The real difference?
 Speed and cost.
 AI wins both.
 But AI lacks the empathy and judgment humans provide for sensitive or complex calls.

 The smartest approach isn't choosing between AI and humans.
-It's using both strategically.
+It's letting AI handle the routine and forwarding the rest directly to you.

 Customer service automation data shows AI handles 60-80% of inquiries without human intervention.
 These are the routine questions: hours, pricing, availability, basic scheduling, service area.

-The other 20-40%—the complex questions, emotional situations, custom project consultations—those go to humans.
+The other 20-40%—the complex questions, emotional situations, custom project consultations—those go straight to your phone.

-Here's how hybrid models work: AI answers every call instantly.
+Here's how it works: AI answers every call instantly.
 If it's routine, AI handles it completely.
-If it's complex, urgent, or the customer specifically asks for a human, the AI routes to you or your team immediately.
+If it's complex, urgent, or the caller specifically asks for a person, the AI forwards to you or your team immediately.

-You get the best of both: AI speed and 24/7 coverage for routine calls, plus human judgment for the situations that need it.
+You get the best of both: AI speed and 24/7 coverage for routine calls, plus your own judgment for the situations that need it.

 What AI Can (and Can't) Do